samuelsih/ekspedisi/README.md

 ## Installation on Server:
 This assumed that you run below commands directly in server and do not use some CI/CD tools / some sort of containerization.
-Also the configuration is in Ubuntu.
+Also the configuration is in Ubuntu 24.04.

 #### Setup Project
 1. Install php